 The Leelanau Conservancy is a 501 (c) 3 organization founded in 1988.
-We opened our doors with a big dream and a small group of individuals dedicated to the idea that the Leelanau Peninsula is a place that deserved our best efforts to protect its unique landscapes.
+We opened our doors with a big dream and a small group of individuals dedicated to the idea that the Leelanau Peninsula is a place that deserves our best efforts to protect its unique landscapes.

 Preserving Leelanau’s family farms: Leelanau’s farms provide both an abundance of fresh and nutritious local foods, as well as commercial crops of cherries, wine grapes, apples and other fruit.
-CSA’s thrive here and small-scale, value-added agriculture fuels our local economy.
+CSA’s (community-supported agriculture) thrive here and small-scale, value-added agriculture fuels our local economy.
 Productive farmland, uniquely suited to growing cherries and other fruit, add to the features that make the Leelanau Peninsula a treasured place.
 We must ensure that farmland is available to future generations and that our agricultural heritage is preserved.
 To date, over 5,500 acres of working family farms have forever been preserved.